 Rattler & Breath Taker Level 5 Trail (Thursday) combines two rather short trails and make one outstandingly interesting trail.
 Rattler starts out of Green Canyon arroyo and then it turns out of the main canyon on an accent to the top of the Canyon.
 A few challenges will be present as you cross in and out of the canyon bottom before reaching the top.
 Depending on the size of the group, lunch will most likely be at the mountaintop taking in the views of the area.
 Following lunch you will descend down the backside dropping off a few ledges along with tight turns before exiting back into Green Canyon.
 Breath Taker is all about paying attention to the vehicle ahead.
 After reaching the trail- head, the trail becomes narrow and tight in places causing the vehicle to straddle V shaped canyon bottoms.
 A few obstacles that will need to be climbed are steep and tight on each side.
 Approximately two thirds of the way from the top the trail will fork.
 The right fork will prove more challenging.

-San Diego Peak is a Level 5 Trail (Friday) that is an authorized trail for use, and has been used by the members of the Las Cruces Four Wheel Drive Club, but has not been offered for the past three Chile Challenges.
+San Diego (Tonuco) Mountain is a Level 5 Trail (Friday; SOLD-OUT) that is an authorized trail for use, and has been used by the members of the Las Cruces Four Wheel Drive Club, but has not been offered for the past three Chile Challenges.
 The Club decided that it would be a great trail to offer as the trail provides a satisfying driving experience as well as providing driver and passengers with great vistas of New Mexico.

 Apache Canyon Level 6 Trail (Thursday & Saturday) begins at the Caballo Lake Dam.
-The trail goes through Apache Canyon and continues to the top of the Caballo Mountains.
-The trail could be Level 1 or 2, but two sections of ledges (12” to 18”) and large rocks (12” to 20”) must be negotiated.
-There are no “by- passes” for these obstacles.
-There is one optional ledge of about 30” for the adventurous, but this obstacle can be by-passed.
-The trail takes you to the top of the southern peak of the Caballo Mountains then runs along a ridge to the northern peak.
-The vistas are spectacular.
-From the northern peak Elephant Butte Lake and the town of Truth or Consequences can be seen, and along the ridgeline, Space Port American is can be seen with binoculars.
-Trail ends at Truth or Consequences.
+The trail goes through Apache Canyon and continues toward the top of the Caballo Mountains.
+The trail used to have Level 1 or 2 options, but now two sections of ledges (12” to 18”) and large rocks (12” to 20”) must be negotiated.
+There are no “by-passes” for these obstacles.

 Green Canyon Level 6 Trail (Wednesday & Saturday) follows the arroyo that flows through the Southern Caballo Mountains.
 It starts out as a wide, sandy arroyo and may seem to the uninitiated that its difficulty level does not live up to its rating.
 As the canyon gets narrow and the canyon walls become higher, the boulders start appearing and so does the fun.
 The boulders get bigger and the obstacles get harder.
 Pretty soon, expectations are clearly met.
 The trail has something for all hard and extreme capable four-wheel drives.
 All past drivers of Green Canyon Trail have never been disappointed!